Bassadin/Bassadin/README.md

 Find more information about me on [my website](https://bassadin.de/).

 Currently:
-- Planning a relaunch of my portfolio site, sometime
+- Planning a relaunch of my portfolio site, sometime...
-- Writing a Discord bot with Docker
+- Writing a Discord bot 🤖 with Docker
-- Almost done with my Bachelor's degree!
+- Done with my Bachelor's degree! 🎉🎉🎉

 ---